sanjay9616/JavaScript/general1.md

 355	What is the difference between reflow and repaint 350	Does javascript uses mixins
-345	What is the difference between Shallow and Deep copy 340	What are the list of cases error thrown from non-strict mode to strict mode 339	What is the purpose of EvalError object
+345	What is the difference between Shallow and Deep copy 339	What is the purpose of EvalError object
 338	What is the purpose of Error object
 335	How do you convert character to ASCII code